 Click here to read: Cancer: Li cooks up revolutionary menu to beat it

 Colon cancer shows this same orderly progression — from a non-invasive, premalignant lesion called an adenoma to full-fledged cancer.
-This is the reason why screening colonoscopies are recommended — to catch these pre-cancerous lesions and deal with them before they become cancer.
-Indeed, colon cancer alone amongst the obesity-related cancers is showing decreasing incidence, possibly due to widespread use of screening.
+This is why screening colonoscopies are recommended — to catch these pre-cancerous lesions and deal with them before they become cancer.
+Indeed, colon cancer alone amongst the obesity-related cancers is showing decreasing incidence, possibly due to widespread screening.

 Using colon cancer as an archetype, Vogelstein showed that genetic mutations accumulated in a manner parallel to the clinical progression.
 By intervening early and removing these precancerous lesions, you could hope to prevent future invasive disease.